 From there, however, you can change almost any other property of the component, including the properties and layout of its child layers.
 In the context of Design Components, these changes are called overrides.

 The only thing you cannot change is the instance's children.
 You cannot add or remove child layers from an instance.

 Tip: While you cannot remove a layer from an Instance, you can hide it.
 Right click on the layer or on its name in the Layers panel and click Hide.
 To restore a hidden layer, right click its name on the Layers panel and click Show.

 To reset an Instance's overrides, right click the Instance and select Reset Overrides.

-To apply an Instance's overrides to the Master, right click the Instance and select Update Master.
+To apply an Instance's overrides to the primary, right click the Instance and select Update primary.

-To remove the relationship between an Instance and a Master, right click the Instance and click Detach From Master.
+To remove the relationship between an Instance and a primary, right click the Instance and click Detach From primary.
 This will turn the instance into a regular Frame.

-To expose a Property Control, select the Design Component's master and tick the checkbox next to the layer that you want to expose a Property Control for.
+To expose a Property Control, select the Design Component's primary and tick the checkbox next to the layer that you want to expose a Property Control for.

 To use a Property Control, select an instance of the Design Component.
 If the component has exposed Property Controls, then the Properties Panel will list these properties in a section with the component's name as its header.

 To change a text property's value, enter a new value in the Property Control's text input.